platformbuilds/mirador-core/chart/README.md

 ### Wait for Valkey (Init Container)

-To prevent mirador-core from starting before the Valkey subchart is ready, an optional init container waits for `PONG` from Valkey using `redis-cli`.

-Values:
+By default this chart does not add an extra image just to wait for Valkey.
+`waitFor.valkey.enabled` is `false` to avoid additional dependencies because mirador-core already tolerates late Valkey by using an in-memory cache and auto-reconnecting when Valkey becomes available.

+If you still want a hard wait, enable the optional init container that pings Valkey using `redis-cli` from the Bitnami Redis image:

 ```yaml
 waitFor: